abc780/RestAPICalculator/README.md

 # RestAPICalculator

-#Considerations
+## Considerations

 The current implementation is experiencing connectivity issues with Kafka, likely due to configuration problems that need to be resolved.
-Although this was my first experience working with Kafka technology, the challenge has been both insightful and engaging, providing valuable learning opportunities.
+Although this was my first experience working with Kafka technology, the challenge has been both insightful and engaging, providing valuable learning opportunities despite the non-functional result.

 # Calculator REST API